GM pushes new strategy as Chinese tastes shift to family vehicles

 The brands include the 30-year-old "workhorse" microvan brand "Wuling" and a newer passenger car brand called "Baojun".
 GM hopes to create a limited number of what it calls "dual-brand stores" where consumers could buy vehicles from both brands.

-The change is also in response to a shift in consumer preferences that now favor more family-oriented multi-purpose vehicles (MPVs) instead of bare-bones micro cargo vans priced as low as 30,000 yuan ($4,800).
+The change is also in response to a shift in consumer preferences that now favour more family-oriented multi-purpose vehicles (MPVs) instead of bare-bones micro cargo vans priced as low as 30,000 yuan ($4,800).

 Wuling, the main brand operated by SAIC-GM-Wuling, one of GM's key joint ventures in China, has been a huge success story since GM invested in the company in 2002.